Earned Income Tax Awareness Day

 Today the Massachusetts Association for Community Action (MASSCAP) along with South Shore Community Action Council (SSCAC) were joined by Representative Kathleen LaNatra (12th Plymouth), Senators Elizabeth Warren (via video message), U.S. Representative Bill Keating (via video message), Allison Bovell-Ammon, Director of Policy & Communications, Children’s HealthWatch, Boston Medical Center, Daphna Gluck, Director of Program Evaluation, Office of the Treasurer and Receiver General, Office of Economic Empowerment (MA), and Claudia Catalano Family and Community Health Policy and Systems Director, Division of Pregnancy, Infancy and Early Childhood, Bureau of Family Health and Nutrition, MA Department of Public Health among others in kicking off this year’s tax season by launching the annual Volunteer Income Tax Assistance program (VITA) as well as recognizing the importance of accessing the Earned Income Tax Credit (EITC).

-“Perhaps more than any other year in recent memory, helping low-income workers access the EITC – one of our most powerful tools to address poverty – is so critical.
-So many have lost income and are counting on the resources VITA sites can help them with through free tax preparation.
-Our goal for today, as we are joined on this Zoom by friends and allies from across the state, is to raise awareness about the ready availability of free tax preparation including access to tax credits and financial empowerment services,” pointed out Joe Diamond, MASSCAP Executive Director.
+“Especially in the current challenging times, helping low-income workers access the EITC – one of our most powerful tools to address poverty – is so critical.
+Cost of living has increased, and so many are counting on the resources VITA sites can help them with free tax preparation.
+Our goal for today, as we are joined by friends and allies from across the state, is to raise awareness about the availability of free tax preparation including access to tax credits and financial empowerment services,” pointed out Joe Diamond, MASSCAP Executive Director.

 There are approximately 80 VITA sites operating across the state, run by Community Action Agencies and other community-based organizations and colleges.
 Together they serve more than 30,000 low-income taxpayers, helping them to access over $60 million in tax refunds.
-VITA sites are supported in part by state resources added to the state budget.
-Together with an allocation from the IRS, VITA sites receive public resources that cover about 1/3 of their operating costs.
+VITA sites are supported state resources in the state budget, by resources from the IRS and by private donations.

-The 2021 MASSCAP VITA program kickoff virtually on Zoom this morning and is available on MASSCAP’s webpage and YouTube channel.
-The MASSCAP VITA program supports 21 Community Action Agencies’ VITA sites.
+The 2023 MASSCAP VITA program kicked off in Plymouth at the South Shore Community Action Council main location and home of their VITA program.
+The MASSCAP VITA program supports 20 Community Action Agencies’ VITA sites.
 At these VITA sites, volunteers not only provide free tax prep and access to the Earned Income Tax Credit (EITC) and other tax credits to low-income taxpayers allowing them to pay bills, cover essential needs such as rent, save, and plan for the future, but also link them to other critical services strengthening families and the local economy.
 This year, VITA sites will help more and more taxpayers, including Non-Filers and Lapsed Filers qualifying for the EITC and CTC, access these vital resources that can make all the difference, especially now as we are emerging from the pandemic and are experiencing very high cost of living.

 The volunteers are the heart and soul of the VITA program.
 They are IRS Certified experts who volunteer their time to help to ensure timely, accurate returns as well as full access to tax credits and savings programs.

-The 23 Community Action Agencies across Massachusetts offer a wide range of services including Early Education and Care including Head Start, Fuel Assistance, housing programs and financial education.
+In addition to VITA, the 23 Community Action Agencies across Massachusetts offer a wide range of services including Early Education and Care including Head Start, Fuel Assistance, housing and energy programs and financial education.
 This integrated approach is very powerful and is a fundamental part of how CAAs help people stabilize their lives and move onto economic mobility.